soodoku/tldr/summaries/25_online_controlled_exp.md

 		- Het. treat by segments
 			+ Split by language (translation issues)
 			+ Technical issues: split by browser, desktop/mobile, OS, average network latency, etc.

+### How to measure

+* Technical issues
+	- Click tracking is typically done using web beacons (typically a 1x1 GIF sent to the server to signal a click), which is known to be lossy (i.e., not 100% of clicks are properly recorded).
+This is not normally an issue, as the loss is similar for all variants, but sometimes the Treatment can impact the loss rate, making low-activity users (e.g., those who only had a single click) appear at a different rate and cause an SRM.
+When the web beacon is placed in a different area of the page, timing differences will skew the instrumentation.

+	- Never subtract client and server times, as they could be significantly off even after adjusting for time zones.

+	- Server side logging more reliable than client side

+* Skew
+	- With ads revenue, it is common for a few outliers to have a disproportionally high influence on revenue, like clicks with very high cost-per-click.
+Solution ~ Winsorize.

+	- For example, assume a single very large outlier o in the data.
+When computing the t-statistics (see Equation 19.6): (19.6) the outlier will fall into one of the two variants and the delta of the means will be close to o/n (or its negation), as all the other numbers will be swamped by this outlier.
+The variance of the mean for that variant will also be close to , so the T value will be close to 1 or close to −1, which maps to a p-value of about 0.32.

+* Variance
+	* Pick a similar metric with lower variance.
+For example, the number of searches has a higher variance than the number of searchers;

 ### People Get It Wrong All The Time (+ What to keep in mind when working with people from other functions, etc.)